 By Gary C. Harrell

 Ten years ago, the global economy seemed more than ready to fall on its sword.
 And there may have been good reason for the cynicism.
-According to the Government Accountability Office, the impact of the Great Recession totaled as much as $22 trillion in both paper wealth and real economic output.
+According to the Government Accountability Office, the impact of the Great Recession totaled as much as $22 trillion in losses of both paper wealth and real economic output.
 In 2008, when this consultancy first visited this subject, writers like Matthew Karnitschnig of the Wall Street Journal were declaring that the Deal Age was dead, pointing out, with categorical accuracy, that “…the severity of the current downturn and the disappearance of credit is changing how Wall Street puts deals together.”
 Fortunately, for all of us, the doom and gloom were only for a season.

 The global economy has recovered nicely over the last decade, and Wall Street seems no worse for any of it.
 Indeed, the good news abounds.
 Housing prices in the United States are robust, owing mostly to shortages of inventory in growing markets.
 Development in foreign markets from China to Turkey remains heady, as expensive megaprojects get underway.
 Energy markets remain stable.
 And notably, for the purposes of this missive, deal-flow through mergers and acquisitions has been impressive, as global M&A in 2017 exceeded $3.5 trillion in transactions for the fourth straight year.

 Financial and strategic buyers found encouragement to do more deals in recent years for a number of reasons.
 For a time, while interest rates remained low, buyers were able to borrow more freely to execute their deals, and solid gains in the stock market gave many buyers the ability to use their own stock as attractive currency to complete deals.
-What’s more, shakeouts in industries like retail and the uptick in cash-hungry startups meant that there was a bigger pool of acquisition prospects to choose from.
+What’s more, shakeouts in industries like retail and the uptick in the number of cash-hungry startups meant that there was a bigger pool of acquisition prospects to choose from.

 To be sure, the deal-making space is not where it was in the 1990’s or even before the financial crisis.
 In fact, of the $3.5 trillion in deals made in 2017, roughly $1.4 trillion of that number were transactions in the United States.
 That is a drop of roughly 16% in total value of transaction amounts.
 Still, a total of 12,400 deals were executed, domestically, with a significant number of them being the acquisition of small and midsized companies.

-As we press onward from the scary days of the Great Recession, financial and strategic buyers have held on to one of the most invaluable lessons from those days: even as credit markets distance themselves from the past, and as more financing options avail themselves for would be buyers, cash is still king.
+As we press onward from the scary days of the Great Recession, financial and strategic buyers have held on to one of the most invaluable lessons from those days: even as credit markets distance themselves from the past, and as more financing options avail themselves for would-be buyers, cash is still king.
 And that is particularly true in a landscape where the cost of capital is beginning to change.